apache/submarine/website/docs/userDocs/submarine-sdk/pysubmarine/development.md

 ./dev-support/style-check/python/auto-format.sh
 ```

-- Use [flake8](https://github.com/PyCQA/flake8) to verify the linter, its' configure is in `.flake8`
+- Use [flake8](https://github.com/PyCQA/flake8) to verify the linter, its' configure is in `.flake8`.
+- Also, we are using [mypy](https://github.com/python/mypy) to check the static type in `submarine-sdk/pysubmarine/submarine`.
 - Verify linter pass before submitting a pull request by running:

 ```bash